Eventual-Inc/Daft/docs/source/learn/key_concepts.rst

 Notice that when printing the DataFrame, Daft will say that there is "No data to display".
 This is because Daft enqueues all your operations into a "query plan" instead of executing it immediately when you define your operations.

-To actually execute your DataFrame, you can call a method such as ``df.show()``.
+To actually execute your DataFrame, you can call a method such as :meth:`df.show() <daft.DataFrame.show>`.
 This method will run just the necessary computation required to show the first few rows of your DataFrame:

 .. code:: python